 Setting Up and Solving Linear Equations

-Mixture problems typically require forming a linear equation based on the total amount and concentration before and after adding a substance.
-By expressing the unknown quantity as a variable, you can set up an equation that balances the amount of alcohol in the initial and final mixtures and solve for the unknown.
+Mixture problems typically require forming an equation based on the total amount and concentration before and after adding a substance.
+Solving this linear equation helps find the unknown quantity, such as the volume of pure alcohol to add.

 Recommended video: